manorrock/siamese/README.md

 Replace VERSION with the version of Manorrock Siamese you want to run.

+## Testing SNAPSHOT versions

+Every night we push a SNAPSHOT version to Docker Hub.
+If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.

 ## Using the Local executor

 The Local executor allows you to perform an execution locally.